Victor Lage de Araujo

 I have no doubt about that: it is Russian!

-Since having read the book: "A Clockwork Orange" (Anthony Burgess), I marvel about Russian Language's sounds.
+Since having read the book: "A Clockwork Orange" (Anthony Burgess), I marvel at Russian Language's sounds.
 Some literature I studied later, such as some Russian Science Fiction pieces "Solaris" and "The Incredible Congress of Futurology" (Stanislaw Lem), are outstanding.
 I found some Baltic writings stimulating: "The unbearable lightness of being"; by Milan Kundera (Czech author of a book that was turned into a classical motion picture); "Die Verwandlung" (The Metamorphosis, by Czech author Franz Kafka, written in Classic.
 German) "Quo Vadis?"
 (Henryk Sienkiewicz); and now I am diving into fascinating ancient Belarus tales for kids.
-Watch Tarkovsky's motion pictures “Solaris” and “Stalker”.
-I am absolutely fascinated by the Baltic languages.
-Besides, people say the Russians are the most beautiful Baltic women.
+Watch Tarkovsky's motion pictures “Solaris” and “Stalker”!

 5. What’s the greatest pleasure you get from speaking so many languages?

-Learning a new language is like visiting a foreign land: During the first day, one selects a standing hallmark, and goes there at dawn, just to watch what happens.
+Learning a new language is like visiting a foreign land: During the first day, one selects a standing hallmark and goes there at dawn, just to watch what happens.
 At first, everything is dark.
 As the first beams of sunlight appear, the landscape gradually unveils itself.
-A new day awakens; the birds chirrup; and eventually, it is the time where the sun is at its apex.
-Only by learning a language can you indeed visit its people's countries, speak and hear their culture, and commune to the people.
+A new day awakens; the birds chirp, and eventually, it is the time when the sun is at its apex.
+Only by learning a language can you indeed visit its people's countries, speak, and hear their culture, and commune with the people.

 Being multilingual means adding extra colours to a rainbow.
 Learning a new language is lively, young, playful and happy!
 After learning, it's time to add new colours to the case: now it's possible to reshape life.

 Do you need any other reason?
 Well, it also happens to result in higher Emotional Intelligence.

-6. Some people say the world is really just going to have a few languages left in a 100 years, do you think this is really true?
+6. Some people say the world is really just going to have a few languages left in 100 years.
+Do you think this is really true?

 I do not honestly believe that.
 Language has two significant impacts on cultures: it works both as a uniting force (of those who speak each language) and a divider (among mutually non-speaker peoples).
 This is a significant point in human psychology.
 Also, Language, Music and Literature are important cultural manifestations, and they are strongly influenced by language.
 The world might become significantly culture-poorer whenever any Language dies.